zharuosi/zharuosi.github.io/index.md

 - Master at Shanghai Jiao Tong University (2012 - 2015)
   - Naval Architecture & Ocean Engineering
-  - Fluid-Structure Interaction & Slamming & Water Entry & Wave Impact
+  - Added resistance in waves & Multi-phase flow
   - Computational Fluid Dynamics
-  - Moving Particle Semi-implicit method
+  - Reynolds-averaged Navier–Stokes

+---

 You can use the [editor on GitHub](https://github.com/zharuosi/zharuosi.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.